Guide to Using OmniView

 After you connect to a VMD, you can view objects related to that VMD.
 For example, to view the set of Domains on TestDevice1 click on the List of Domains in the side-bar menu or press and hold MB1 on the VMD or Domains menu bar choice.
 Each choice provides pull-down menu options to view Domains.

-Figure 2.1 shows an OmniView window that displays the List of Domains of TestDevice1.
+Figure 2.1, “Viewing a List of Domains” shows an OmniView window that displays the List of Domains of TestDevice1.
 The VMD name, TestDevice1, is automatically listed in the VMD text field.
 The Domains are: I_O_TABLE, TestDomain1, TestDomain2, and USER_LOGIC.

 2.1.1.
 Viewing Variables on a Domain